Albert-Gao/world-cities-mongodb/README.md

 - The `cities` contains cities which population greater than 15000.

+- The foreign key to refer is `geo_name_id`

 - To update the data, you just need to download them from GeoNames:
   - [cities15000.zip](http://download.geonames.org/export/dump/cities15000.zip)
   - [countryInfo.txt](http://download.geonames.org/export/dump/countryInfo.txt)

-- The foreign key to refer is `geo_name_id`

-And update the according file in `data` folder.
+  - And update the according file in `data` folder.

-## Tips
+## FAQ

+### What will happen if I run the app twice

-1. Every execution will drop the previous collection and generate new one.
+- Every execution will drop the previous collection and generate new one.

-2. How about support other database?
-I think it could, you just need to refactor the `save_cities()` and `save_countries()` in `mongodb.py`, then it will be called at run time with the list of data to insert.
+### How about support other database

+- I think it's very easy, you just need to refactor the `save_cities()` and `save_countries()` in `mongodb.py`, then it will be called at run time with the list of data to insert.